Randomized Matrix Decompositions using R: Randomized robust principal component analysis

 Only few \proglang{R} packages provide robust PCA routines.
 For comparison, we consider the \pkg{rpca} package~\citep{robustpcapkg}.
 The provided RPCA function implements the algorithm described by~\cite{candes2011robust}.
 This algorithm is highly accurate.
 However, a large number of iterations is required for convergence.

-\subsection{The rrpca() function}
+\subsection{The \code{rrpca()} function}

 The \code{rrpca()} function implements the inexact augmented Lagrange multiplier method.
-The interface of the \code{rrpca()} function takes the form of:

-The first mandatory argument \code{A} passes the $m\times n$ input data matrix.
+The interface of the \code{rrpca()} function takes the form of: \begin{Code} rrpca(A, lambda = NULL, maxiter = 50, tol = 1.0e-5, p = 10, q = 2, trace = FALSE, rand = TRUE) \end{Code} The first mandatory argument \code{A} passes the $m\times n$ input data matrix.
 The second argument \code{lambda} is used to put some weight on the sparse error term in the cost function.
 By default $\lambda$ is set to $\lambda =\text{max}\{n,m\}^{-0.5}$.
-The next two parameters \code{maxiter}, and \code{tol} are used to control the stopping criterion of the algorithms.
+The next two parameters \code{maxiter}, and \code{tol} are used to control the stopping criterion of the algorithm.
 The routine stops either if a specified maximal number of iterations, or if a certain tolerance level is reached.
 The parameters \code{p} and \code{q} are described in Section~\ref{sec:framework}.
 The argument \code{rand} can be used to switch between the deterministic and randomized algorithms.
 By default the randomized algorithm is selected (i.e., the randomized SVD is used).
-Setting this argument \code{rand=FALSE} selects the deterministic algorithm (i.e., the deterministic SVD is used).
+Setting this argument \code{rand = FALSE} selects the deterministic algorithm (i.e., the deterministic SVD is used).
 To print out progress information, the argument \code{trace} can be set \code{TRUE}.